 Account type sets how the data will be sent to your accounting system.
 There are three choices of account types in MarginEdge:

 Accounts Payable - used typically just once as shown above.
-Payment accounts set to Accounts Payable will be sent as a Bill to an accounts payable account.
+Payment accounts set to Accounts Payable will be sent as a Bill to an accounts payable account (DO NOT MAP THIS)

 Checking -Invoices closed to payment accounts set as Account Type "checking" will be sent as a bill to your accounts payable along with a check payment marking the invoice as paid by the checking account mapped under the accounting system account.
 Checking is the account type recommend for Invoices paid with checks upon delivery